5 Strategic Methods To Deal With Hospital Budget Cuts Without Downsizing Services

 Above: Toshiba Aquilion 16 MultiSlice CT Scanner in a Mobile Trailer

 A major deciding factor for the radiology managers we interviewed was the brand of the equipment.
-A hospital or clinic needs the interim CT scanner to tie into their existing technology.
+A hospital or clinic needs the interim CT scanner to tie into its existing technology.

 Aligning technologies also makes training staff much easier since they will already be accustomed to the user interface and user experience the brand provides.